learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 ```
 git clone https://github.com/<your_username_here>/exceptional-realty
 cd exceptional-realty
-git fetch main-pages
+git fetch --all
 git checkout main-pages
 ```

 The `git fetch main-pages` is necessary, as just cloning down a repository will only pull the `master` branch to your local computer.
-We use `fetch` to retrieve a particular branch, then `checkout` to switch over to it.
+We use `fetch --all` to retrieve all remote branches, then `checkout` to switch over to one.

 <iframe width="640" height="480" src="//www.youtube.com/embed/i61lTJ6OpDE?rel=0&modestbranding=1" frameborder="0" allowfullscreen></iframe>